Excel VBA Dictionary

 Now the variable “DictResult” has the item of the key we have added.
 Now show the result of the variable in the VBA message box.

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary Set Dict = New Scripting.Dictionary Dim DictResult As Variant Dict.Add Key:="Redmi", Item:=15000 DictResult = Dict("Redmi") MsgBox DictResult End Sub

 Now run the code manually or using the F5 key, and a message box will show you the price (item) of the phone (key) we have added using “Dict.”

 Understanding KEY & ITEM

-Name of the Person is Key.
+The name of the Person is Key.

-Phone Number is Item.
+The Phone Number is Item.

-Check Whether the Mobile Phone is there or not
+Check Whether the Mobile Phone is there or not.

 Sub Dict_Example2() Dim PhoneDict As Scripting.Dictionary Dim DictResult As Variant Set PhoneDict = New Scripting.Dictionary PhoneDict.Add Key:="Redmi", Item:=15000 PhoneDict.Add Key:="Samsung", Item:=25000 PhoneDict.Add Key:="Oppo", Item:=20000 PhoneDict.Add Key:="VIVO", Item:=21000 PhoneDict.Add Key:="Jio", Item:=2500 DictResult = Application.InputBox(Prompt:="Please Enter the Phone Name") If PhoneDict.Exists(DictResult) Then MsgBox "The Price of the Phone " & DictResult & " is : " & PhoneDict(DictResult) Else MsgBox "Phone You are Looking for Doesn't Exists in the Library" End If End Sub